INDA23PlusPlus/simonju-compiler/README.md

 # simonju-compiler
-A compiler for a custom programming language.
-The language supports variable declaration/assignment, integers, integer comparisons, integer logic, conditional statements, repeat-loops, and printing to the console.
+A compiler written in Rust for a custom programming language.
+The language supports comments, variable declaration/assignment, integer arithmetic, integer comparisons, integer logic, conditional statements, repeat-loops, and printing to the console.

 ## Language grammar
 ### Program